dangthanhhao/Learn-react/docs/react-learning-plan.md

 ### 💬 Copilot Prompts

--   "What's the difference between useState and useReducer?"
--   "When should I use useRef and what are its use cases?"
 -   "How do I combine multiple hooks effectively?"
+-   "What are uncontrolled components and when should I use them?"

 ### 📝 Exercises